swimmingbean/swimmingbean.github.io/_posts/2018-11-14-Create-a-Blog-With-Github-Pages-Part2.md

+---
+layout: post
+title: Create A Blog With Github Pages Part2
+---
 # Setup standard blog functionality

 In [part 1]({{ site.baseurl }}{% post_url 2018-11-14-Create-a-Blog-With-Github-Pages-Part1 %}) we setup a basic html page to be hosted using Github pages.
 Now we